lambdaclass/concrete/ROADMAP.md

     - support metamorphic tests where no complete reference exists;
     - flag oracle evidence weakening in `concrete diff` when cases, seeds, reference, comparison mode, or boundary coverage shrink.
+11. Add spec provenance and adequacy facts to audit/release bundles: spec name, source standard or paper, independent reference if any, test-vector set, reviewer, review date, assumptions, and evidence class (`spec_trusted`, `spec_reviewed`, `tested_by_oracle`, or future `spec_refines_standard`).
+Do not let a source-to-spec proof imply the spec itself is adequate.
-11. Add evidence-level monotonicity checks to audit/diff output.
+12. Add evidence-level monotonicity checks to audit/diff output.
-12. Add one AI-audit demo where an agent answers authority/proof/trust questions using compiler facts rather than source guesses.
+13. Add one AI-audit demo where an agent answers authority/proof/trust questions using compiler facts rather than source guesses.
-13. Add review checklists generated from facts: what changed, what widened, what became trusted, what lost proof, what gained assumptions, and which obligations remain open.
+14. Add review checklists generated from facts: what changed, what widened, what became trusted, what lost proof, what gained assumptions, and which obligations remain open.
-14. Add artifact redaction/stability rules so release bundles can be shared publicly without leaking local paths, secrets, or machine-specific noise.
+15. Add artifact redaction/stability rules so release bundles can be shared publicly without leaking local paths, secrets, or machine-specific noise.
-15. Keep audit, contracts, obligations, assumptions, policies, manifests, and proof-status output on one shared vocabulary.
+16. Keep audit, contracts, obligations, assumptions, policies, manifests, and proof-status output on one shared vocabulary.
 Do not let each artifact grow its own mini-language for the same evidence classes.
-16. Keep public-facing docs and website copy grounded in the same evidence vocabulary.
+17. Keep public-facing docs and website copy grounded in the same evidence vocabulary.
 Use `docs/WHY_CONCRETE.md` as the source for a C/Rust-oriented "why this exists" page: small systems code, explicit authority, visible evidence classes, spec-drift-tied proofs, named trust boundaries, and what